adminph-de/docker-lic-ansys/README.md

 <!--
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** Foobar,adminph-de, ps-code-snipes, N00ky2010, patrick.hayo@flsmidth.com
+*** Foobar,adminph-de, docker-lic-ansys, N00ky2010, patrick.hayo@flsmidth.com
 -->

-# Foobar
+# ANSYS License Server as Docker Container

 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]